joesghub/ec2-remediation-system/README.md

 But the output (green) showed the system used **"Service Portal Default Search Application"** instead.

-That’s when it clicked—the script couldn’t find my app and activated the fallback clause:
+That’s when it clicked!
+The script couldn’t find my app and activated the fallback clause:

 ```js
 // Fallback to any search config containing 'Search'